jannfis/ansible-kubernetes-centos7/README.md

 ## Configuration

-Most of the global configuration is done via hostgroup variables, in ```group_vars/kubernetes-cluster```.
-It will add a global dict object named ```kubernetes``` to your variables namespace, so don't use that name anywhere else when working with the configured hosts.
+Most of the global configuration is done via hostgroup variables, in ```group_vars/kubernetes-cluster.example```.
+Rename this file to ```group_vars/kubernetes-cluster``` and edit it to reflect your desired setup.
+It will add a global dict object named ```kubernetes``` to your Ansible variables namespace, so don't use that name anywhere else when working with the configured hosts.

 ### Configure worker nodes